How can Schools Increase Security to Prevent Mass Shootings?

 The Guardian Booth School Safety Fund

 In light of the recent mass shootings at schools, there is a call for increased security measures so that such devastating incidents become a thing of the past.
-Throughout the years, we at Guardian Booth have provided guard booths to several Schools schools and Universities universities around the country, and are proud to play a small role in helping increase security at educational facilities nationwide.
+Throughout the years, we at Guardian Booth have provided guard booths to several schools and universities around the country and are proud to play a small role in helping increase security at educational facilities nationwide.

-Given the recent events, we have established the Guardian Booth School Safety Fund on GoFundMe.com to make our Guardian Booth guard shacks, guard booths, and security enclosures available to sSchools, cColleges, Universitiesuniversities, and other educational facilities nationwide at a deeply discounted rate.
-With an initial commitment of With an initial commitment of $30,000 by our company to kick-start the campaign, we will donate five booths to different schools around the country and offer a 10% discount to educational facilities who purchase a booth or six months free of charge with a rental of 36 months.
+After the shooting at Marjory Stoneman Douglas High School in February 2018, we established the Guardian Booth School Safety Fund to make our Guardian Booth guard shacks, guard booths, and security enclosures available to schools, colleges, universities, and other educational facilities nationwide at a deeply discounted rate.
+With an initial commitment of $30,000 by our company, we kick-started the campaign and donated several booths to different schools around the country.

 Accessorize your Booth to Create the Perfect Work Environment